Logo TwinzTech

 To check a website’s security, to the left of the web address, look at the security status like below.

-• 3.
-Dangerous symbol » Not secure or Dangerous
+• The dangerous symbol » Not secure or Dangerous

-If the site icon shows like Information symbol tells the Data/Information transmitting and receiving are secure via HTTPS, but the URLs protocols are not redirecting to HTTP Secure (HTTPS).
+If the site icon shows like the Information symbol tells the Data/Information transmitting and receiving are secure via HTTPS, but the URL protocols are not redirecting to HTTP Secure (HTTPS).

 On some sites, you can visit a more secure version of the page: